vivek-owwit/Self-balancing-robot/README.md

 # Self-balancing-robot
-Self balancing robot using PID , Arduino microcontroller, gyroscope, accelerometer project will be uploaded soon
+Self balancing robot using PID , Arduino microcontroller, gyroscope, accelerometer Project will be uploaded soon